liamckenna/liamdouglas.com/themes/adritian-free-hugo-theme/content/projects/CPU Ray Tracer.md

 ## The content is used for the description of the project
 ---

 This ray tracer was built 100% from scratch and only utilizes OpenGL to apply the rendered bitmap to a camera-covering texture.
-It performs all calculations on the CPU and is written in C++.
+It performs all calculations on the CPU and is written in \nC++.
 While the code is not available on GitHub, the rendered demo can be found on my YouTube channel.